Library: Policy

 (2) designed for traditional homes in which additional training is provided to the family to support the placement of children transitioning from congregate care, acute or residential treatment, or children who are placed in shelter care or are at risk of placement in shelter care.

 (b) Eligibility.
-EFC is available to any child in Oklahoma Human Services or tribal custody meeting service criteria.
+EFC is available to any child in Oklahoma Human Services (OKDHS) or tribal custody meeting service criteria.
 Information obtained during the referral process is used to determine eligibility and to support individualized service planning for the child.

-(B) the onset of frequent placement moves from family-based settings due to the provider requesting change of placement or because the provider cannot meet the child's behavioral health needs;
+(B) onset of frequent placement moves from family-based settings due to the provider requesting change of placement or because the provider cannot meet the child's behavioral health needs;

-(D) the child has a provisional or primary diagnosis from the most recent edition of "The Diagnostic and Statistical Manual of Mental Disorders," except for V codes and adjustment disorders, with a detailed description of the symptoms supporting the diagnosis;
+(D) child has a provisional or primary diagnosis from the most recent edition of "The Diagnostic and Statistical Manual of Mental Disorders," except for V codes and adjustment disorders, with a detailed description of the symptoms supporting the diagnosis;

-(E) the child's conditions are directly attributed to a primary medical diagnosis of a severe behavioral and emotional health need and may also be attributed to a secondary medical diagnosis of a physical, developmental, intellectual, or social disorder that is supported alongside the mental health needs;
+(E) child's conditions are directly attributed to a primary medical diagnosis of a severe behavioral and emotional health need and may also be attributed to a secondary medical diagnosis of a physical, developmental, intellectual, or social disorder that is supported alongside the mental health needs;

-(2) the resource parent caring for the child agrees to participate in the child's treatment needs and planning actively.
+(2) The resource parent caring for the child agrees to participate in the child's treatment needs and planning actively.

 (d) EFC homes.
-EFC homes are approved, per 340:75-7-10.1 through 340:75-7-18, and after:
+EFC homes are approved, per OAC 340:75-7-10.1 through 340:75-7-18, and after:

 (1) undergoing assessment;

-(4) receiving approval from the regional field manager.
+(5) receiving approval from the regional field manager.

 INSTRUCTIONS TO STAFF 340:75-7-301